Nandaka/PixivUtil2/readme.md

 - daylastupdated

   Only process member_id which were processed at least x days since the last check.
-- alwaysCheckFileSize

-  Check the file size, if different then it will be downloaded again, set `False` to disable.
-  This will override the image_id checking from db (always fetch the image page to check the remote size).
 - checkUpdatedLimit

   Jump to the next member id if already see n-number of previously downloaded images.